Be-Prepared/Be-Prepared.github.io/README.md

 * Front screen
     * Makes the screen white.
 Useful for devices without a flashlight on the camera.

+* Magnifier
+    * Uses the camera and starts it at maximum zoom.
+    * Requires the `camera` permission.
+    * Can turn on and off the camera's light, if one exists.

 * Info
     * Shows permission statuses that the application could use.
     * Provides links to tools that are used to build the PWA.